webadvanced/ng-remote-validate/readme.md

 { "value": "inputValue" }
 ```

-If you would like to change what data is sent to the server, you can create an `inputNameSetArgs` callback on your controllers `$scope` that will fire before the request is sent to the server.
+If you would like to change what data is sent to the server, you can create an `inputNameSetArgs` callback on your controllers `$scope`.
 This callback should return the data you want sent to the server.

 ```javascript
 $scope.currentPasswordSetArgs = function( val, el, attrs, ngModel ) {